Skip to main content

 What Are Canvas Frames?

-A tray frame (sometimes also called âbaguette framesâ or âglassless framesâ) can be used around the finished canvas, which is unglazed.
+A tray frame (sometimes also called a 'baguette frame' or 'glassless frame') wraps around the outside of a stretched canvas with a shallow lip that sits just below the painted surface.
 A shadow gap is often left between the inside edge of the frame and the side of the canvas.
 This creates a more dramatic version of the negative space provided by a traditional mount.
-This shadow gap gives rise to the term 3d floating frame in the UK.
+This shadow gap gives rise to the term floating frame in the UK.

 Craftsmanship

-Nearly 50 Years Making Canvas Frames
+Over 50 Years Making Canvas Frames

 "A picture without a frame is like a soul without a body" - Van Gogh